Erasmus+ / Swiss-European Mobility Program

 For all questions regarding the Erasmus+ scholarship, the TUM G&A Office is your main contact.
 Visit the relevant website or contact the responsible staff directly.

-- The application period for Erasmus+ for the academic year 2026/2027 begins on December 1, 2025 and ends on January 13, 2026 at 12:00 noon.
+- The application period for Erasmus+ and for SEMP for the academic year 2026/2027 begins on December 1, 2025 and ends on January 13, 2026 at 12:00 noon.

 - Exchange places are allocated for the entire academic year, so the deadline applies to both winter and summer semester stays.